Godslain/blog.godslain.xyz/_posts/2025-03-31-beyond-year-two.md

 ### Moving Forward

 Now, our focus is on **adding more content, expanding quests, and introducing new NPCs**.
-Hello everyone, I am Sena and I have been working on 3D modeling, texture painting and animations for Godslain for over a year.
-The first character we designed is Khauldun —a significant character for the story. **Spoiler alert:** This depicts his warform.
-Below is a simple sketch by Yarscreative as a starting point of reference.